juanto121/qwop-ai/README.md

 - Models QWOP with their own ragdoll physics engine
 - Uses value iteration to improve base on rewards

-There are plenty of issues that can produce this kind of outcome, namely sparse rewards and insufficient input representation.
+There are plenty of issues that can produce this kind of outcome for instance sparse rewards or insufficient input representation.

-### Improving input: Pose estimation
+## Open AI baselines - PPO and walkers
 ...